kirik/web-profiler-ui/README.md

 ```

 **IntelliJ IDEs**

-Or you can run project with you IntelliJ IDE using embedded webserver.
+you can run project with you IntelliJ IDE using embedded webserver.
 Just open `index.html` and click on favorite
 browser icon in browser toolbar:
 ![intellij_run.png](doc/intellij_run.png)